Ekhorn/spaced/docs/guides/hosting.md

 #### 2.1.5.
 SSH Key Pair

 The provider may require you to configure an SSH key pair beforehand, and others may pre-define a password to get access to your VPS.

+> **AWS (EC2)**: The key pair must instead be generated and downloaded from the console during configuration which you can then use by adding the path to the identity file with `-i /path/to/<my-identity>.pem`.

 If you do not have an SSH key pair on your (unix) host system you can generate a pair using the following command. _You may specify a passphrase to encrypt the private key, make sure to keep it somewhere safe as you'll need it everytime you're accessing the VPS._